farhadi/atomic-cuckoo-filter/README.md

 🔍 **No False Negatives**: Items that were inserted are guaranteed to be found
 🎯 **Controllable False Positives**: Configurable fingerprint size to tune accuracy
 📦 **Space Efficient**: ~20-30% less memory usage than Bloom filters for the same false positive rate
-🗑️ **Deletion Support**: Unlike Bloom filters, items can be safely removed
-⏱️ **Bounded Lookup Time**: Always at most 2 bucket checks maximum
+🗑️ **Deletion Support**: Unlike Bloom filters, inserted items can be safely removed ⏱️ **Bounded Lookup Time**: Always at most 2 bucket checks maximum
 🔧 **Highly Configurable**: Customizable capacity, fingerprint size, bucket size, and eviction limits